Quietening the Mind and Body

 • Taking time to tune into our bodies encourages a subtle awareness of ourselves.
 It helps us release tension, and become more aware of our posture in daily activities.

-If you’re zooming when sitting on the sofa, have a look at these top tips too.
+If you’re using a laptop when sitting on the sofa, have a look at these top tips too.

 Lying down – Mindful rest